opendxl/opendxl-pxgrid-client-python/pydoc/_sources/basicancclearendpointpolicyexample.rst.txt

 :class:`dxlciscopxgridclient.client.CiscoPxGridClient` instance is created which will be used to communicate with Cisco pxGrid.

-Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.clear_endpoint_policy_by_ip`
+Next, the :meth:`dxlciscopxgridclient.client.AncClientCategory.clear_endpoint_policy`
-method is invoked with the IP address of the endpoint for which to clear the policy.
+method is invoked with the MAC address and NAS IP address of the endpoint for which to clear the policy.

 The final step is to display the contents of the returned dictionary (``dict``)